C Container Collection (CCC)

 Parameters

-[in]hthe table to be cleared.
+[in]mapthe table to be cleared.

-[in]fnthe destructor for each element.
+[in]destroythe destructor for each element.
 NULL can be passed if no maintenance is required on the elements in the table before their slots are forfeit.

 Returns

-◆ ccc_fhm_clear_and_free_reserve()
+◆ CCC_flat_hash_map_clear_and_free_reserve()

 )

-Frees all slots in the table and frees the underlying buffer that was previously dynamically reserved with the reserve function.
+Frees all slots in the table and frees the underlying Buffer that was previously dynamically reserved with the reserve function.

 Parameters

-[in]hthe table to be cleared.
+[in]mapthe table to be cleared.

-[in]destructorthe destructor for each element.
+[in]destroythe destructor for each element.
 NULL can be passed if no maintenance is required on the elements in the table before their slots are forfeit.

 Returns